Getting Started

 num_workersintegeryesNumber of worker threads for handling connections

 cache_sizeintegernoMaximum cache size in bytes.
-When set, enables eviction of oldest cached queries
+When set, enables eviction of cached queries

 tls_certstringnoPath to TLS certificate (PEM) for client connections